Azure/azure-sdk-for-c/README.md

 ### Libcurl Global Init and Global Clean Up

-When you select to build the libcurl http stack implementation, you have to make sure to call `curl_global_init` before using SDK client like Storage or Keyvault to send HTTP request to Azure.
+When you select to build the libcurl http stack implementation, you have to make sure to call `curl_global_init` before using SDK client like Storage to send HTTP request to Azure.

 You need to also call `curl_global_cleanup` once you no longer need to perform SDk client API calls.